elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/networking/bonding.rst

 	This option was added in bonding version 3.2.0.
 The "follow" policy was added in bonding version 3.3.0.

-lacp_active
-	Option specifying whether to send LACPDU frames periodically.

-	off or 0
-		LACPDU frames acts as "speak when spoken to".

-	on or 1
-		LACPDU frames are sent along the configured links periodically.
-See lacp_rate for more details.

-	The default is on.

 lacp_rate

 	Option specifying the rate in which we'll ask our link partner